learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ### Deploy the API service

 Go to the `service_accounts/api` directory of the cloned repository.

 This contains the source code for the application along with the Dockerfile.

-A built image (amitsaha/k8s-sa-volume-demo-api:sa-1 ) has been pushed to docker hub, so you will not need to build it locally and we refer to that image from the Kubernetes deployment manifest.
+A built image (amitsaha/k8s-sa-volume-demo-api:sa-1) has been pushed to docker hub, so you will not need to build it locally.

+We refer to that image from the Kubernetes deployment manifest.

 To deploy the image, you will create the following resources: